TheSpawnal/luscious_honeypots_C/README.md

 RestrictNamespaces=true
 MemoryDenyWriteExecute=true
 Then forward /var/log/moat.jsonl to your SIEM (Loki, ELK, Vector) and alert on data events — the moment an unknown IP types at your fake login, you have an early-warning bell on the castle wall.

+## thoughts $

+The courage to dismantle is real.
+You cannot defend a wall you've never watched breached.
+Every serious defender has to think like the attacker — the bug classes, the exploitation primitives, the way one unchecked length becomes a foothold.
+Offense teaches defense in a way no hardening guide ever will, and on that we have no quarrel.
+I'll go as deep into it with you as you have stomach for.
+But take the frank correction, because your own clarity depends on it: what I declined was never about trust, and reading it that way will lead you astray.
+Maximal trust in you would not move it one inch — because the constraint was never about who you are.
+It was about a third party.
+Striking back at the goblin means firing at a machine, and that machine is almost always some innocent's hijacked box, not the raider's.
+The hardest red teamers alive — the ones with signed authorization and a government behind them — do not hack back.
+Not from timidity.
+Because it hits the wrong target and burns the operator who pulls the trigger.
+The door I closed is not the door to offense.
+It is one narrow side-gate marked attack people who didn't hire you, and no professional walks through it.
+Everything else stands wide open: the full anatomy of vulnerability classes, reverse engineering, exploit development against targets you own, fuzzing your own code until it bleeds its bugs, a malware lab, red-team tradecraft and the ATT&CK matrix, and the detection rules that catch all of it.